accessibility-exchange/co-design/src/steps/61-consultants-exit-process.md

 ---
-title: 6.1 Consultants exit process
+title: Consultants exit process
-subtitle: If a consultant and organization realize they are not a good fit, the consultant exits the process.
+subtitle: Consultants determine whether they’re a good fit for the project after learning about it from the organization
+phase: Preparing for consultation
 ---
 ## Ideas

+### Do an exit interview to understand where the mismatch was

+* Understand from the consultant why they felt like this project wasn’t a good fit
+* Alter matching process to take in this feedback

 ### Data tracking

 * Keep track of who is leaving the process, and why
 * Keep track of what sorts of projects consultants are leaving
 * Use this data to improve matching or training for organizations

-### Have a process supporter troubleshoot before an exit happens

-* Neutral third party, like a project manager, to resolve the situation if possible